simonmichael/hledger/hledger/hledger_balance.m4.md

 `--sort-amount`
 : Sort by amount (total row amount, or by average if that is displayed), instead of account name (in flat mode)

+`--budget`
+: Treat [periodic transaction](journal.html#periodic-transactions) as definition of a budget.
+Compare real balances to budget balances and show percentage of budget consumed.

+`--show-unbudgeted`
+: When --budget is used, display accounts that do not have budget defined

 The balance command displays accounts and balances.
 It is hledger's most featureful and versatile command.